Petition calls for separating LGBT materials in Iowa library

 ORANGE CITY, Iowa (AP) — Residents in northwest Iowa are fighting over a petition that calls on the public library to separate material dealing with LGBTQ issues and to request public input before acquiring such material.

-Iowa Library Association’s President-Elect Dan Chibnall says libraries tend to avoid special labels.
-He says people should have access to as much material as possible.
+Iowa Library Association President-Elect Dan Chibnall said libraries tend to avoid special labels.

 Information from: Sioux City Journal, http://www.siouxcityjournal.com